evanseitz/seam-nn/docs/installation.rst

 * SEAM has been tested on Mac and Linux operating systems
 * Installation typically takes less than 1 minute
 * For issues with SQUID installation, see: https://squid-nn.readthedocs.io/
-* Older DNNs may require separate environments for TF1.x and TF2.x
+* DNNs trained with TF1.x may require separate environments for TF1.x and TF2.x